chrisadkin-zz/StresSQL/README.md

 - Non-NUMA aware stored procedures for  pushing into a queue using a sequence object to obtain the id of the slot messages are intended to be pushed into:

+  ###usp_LMaxDiskInit
-  usp_LMaxDiskInit                   - procedure  to set reference count to 0 for each queue slot prior
-                                       to each test.
+  procedure  to set reference count to 0 for each queue slot prior to each test.

+  ###usp_LmaxPushDiskSequence
-  usp_LmaxPushDiskSequence           - main procedure to run the test, it invokes
+  main procedure to run the test, it invokes usp_PushMessageDiskSequence from within a loop.

+  ###usp_PushMessageDiskSequence
-                                       usp_PushMessageDiskSequence from within a loop. usp_PushMessageDiskSequence        - procedure to push individual messages into the queue.
+  Procedure to push individual messages into the queue.

 - Non-NUMA aware stored  procedures for pushing  into a queue using an  in-memory table to obtain the id of the slot messages are intended to be pushed into:

+  ###usp_LMaxDiskInit
-  usp_LMaxDiskInit                   - procedure to set reference count to 0 for each queue slot prior
-                                       to each test.
+  procedure to set reference count to 0 for each queue slot prior to each test.

+  ###usp_LmaxPushDiskNoSequence
-  usp_LmaxPushDiskNoSequence         - main procedure to run the test, it invokes
+  main procedure to run the test, it invokes usp_PushMessageDiskNoSequence from within a loop.

+  ###usp_PushMessageDiskNoSequence
+  procedure to push individual messages into the queue.

+  ###usp_GetPushSlotId
-                                       usp_PushMessageDiskNoSequence from within a loop. usp_PushMessageDiskNoSequence      - procedure to push individual messages into the queue. usp_GetPushSlotId                  - procedure to obtain the id for a slot to push a message into
+  procedure to obtain the id for a slot to push a message into

 - NUMA aware push  procedures using  memory optimised  table to  generate the  number of the slot to push the message into

+  ###usp_LMaxDiskNumaInit
-  usp_LMaxDiskNumaInit               - Procedure  to  set  reference  count  to  zero for each slot in
+  Procedure  to  set  reference  count  to  zero for each slot in queues.

-                                       queues
+  ###usp_LmaxPushDiskNumaNoSequence
-  usp_LmaxPushDiskNumaNoSequence     - main push procedure
+  main push procedure

+  ###usp_GetPushSlotIdNode0
-  usp_GetPushSlotIdNode0             - procedure  to  obtain  the  slot  id for pushing  messages into
-                                       queue for NUMA node 0
+  procedure  to  obtain  the  slot  id for pushing  messages into queue for NUMA node 0.

+  ###usp_GetPushSlotIdNode1
-  usp_GetPushSlotIdNode1             - procedure  to   obtain  the  slot id  forpushing  messages into
-                                       queue for NUMA node 0
+  procedure  to   obtain  the  slot id  forpushing  messages into queue for NUMA node 0.

+  ###usp_PushMessageDiskNoSequenceNode0
-  usp_PushMessageDiskNoSequenceNode0 - procedure  to push  messages  into NUMA  node 0 queue clustered
+  procedure  to push  messages  into NUMA  node 0 queue clustered index.

-                                       index
+  ###usp_PushMessageDiskNoSequenceNode1
-  usp_PushMessageDiskNoSequenceNode1 - procedure  to  push  messages into NUMA  node 1 queue clustered
+  procedure  to  push  messages into NUMA  node 1 queue clustered index.
-                                       index

 - NUMA  aware  push procedures using  sequence  objects to generate the number  of the  slot to push the message into

+  ###usp_LMaxDiskNumaInit
-  usp_LMaxDiskNumaInit               - Procedure  to  set  reference  count  to  zero for each slot in
+  Procedure  to  set  reference  count  to  zero for each slot in queues.

-                                       queues
-  usp_LmaxPushDiskNumaSequence       - main push procedure
+  ###usp_LmaxPushDiskNumaSequence
+  Main push procedure.

+  ###usp_PushMessageDiskSequenceNode0
-  usp_PushMessageDiskSequenceNode0   - procedure to  push  messages  into  NUMA node 0 queue clustered
+  Procedure to  push  messages  into  NUMA node 0 queue clustered index.

-                                       index
+  ###usp_PushMessageDiskSequenceNode1
-  usp_PushMessageDiskSequenceNode1   - procedure  to  push messages into  NUMA  node 1 queue clustered
+  Procedure  to  push messages into  NUMA  node 1 queue clustered index.
-                                       index

 - Stored procedures  for pushing messages into  a disk based clustered  index key using code  based in the "LMax disruptor pattern"